Top 10 Inventions that Changed the World

 Automobiles are self-propelled vehicles that run with the help of a motor or an engine.
 They usually run on petrol or diesel.
 Different types of automobiles include cars, vans, buses, and trucks.
 Mainly trucks are used in transporting goods.

-Microwaves are the electromagnetic radiations used to generating heat and are also used to communications.
+Microwaves are the electromagnetic radiations used for generating heat and are also used for communications.
 Longer microwaves like those used in a microwave oven are used to cook food.
 Shorter microwaves are used in communication and weather forecasts.